stefanDeveloper/heiDGAF/docs/configuration.rst

    * - Parameter
      - Default Value
      - Description
+   * - name
+     -
+     - A unique name amongst the detector configurations top identify the detector instance.
+   * - inspector_name
+     -
+     - The name of the inspector configuration the detector consumes data from.
+The same inspector name can be referenced in multiple detector configurations.
+   * - detector_module_name
+     -
+     - Name of the python file in ``"src/detector/plugins/"`` the detector should use.
+   * - detector_class_name
+     -
+     - Name of the class inside the ``detector_module`` to use.
    * - model
      - ``rf`` option: ``XGBoost``
      - Model to use for the detector